followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/30 Data Binding/10 Read-Only Data in JSON Format.md

-A server-side wrapper can access [JSON](http://www.json.org/) data returned from a resource by an AJAX request.
+A server-side control can access [JSON](http://www.json.org/) data returned from a resource by an AJAX request.
 For this purpose, the lambda parameter of the `DataSource()` method exposes the `StaticJson()` method.
 It opens a chain of methods configuring access to JSON data.

     <!--Razor C#-->
     @(Html.DevExtreme().SelectBox()